camunda/camunda-docs/versioned_docs/version-8.3/self-managed/concepts/multi-tenancy.md

 ## Unsupported features

-In Camunda 8.3 multi-tenancy only works for self-managed installations with authentication ([through identity](../../../self-managed/identity/what-is-identity/) enabled.
+In Camunda 8.3, multi-tenancy only works for Self-Managed installations with authentication enabled [through Identity](../../../self-managed/identity/what-is-identity/).

 The following features only work when multi-tenancy is disabled, or only with the `default` tenant when multi-tenancy is enabled: